lrocher/CodeConnectFix/README.md

 1) Download Source and extract archive in a directory (or Git clone project)
 2) Open a shell (cmd.exe) an navigate to project directory
-3) Executable 'npm install' for download dependencies
+3) Execute 'npm install' for download dependencies
-4) Executable 'npm start' or 'node index.js' for run server
+4) Execute 'npm start' or 'node index.js' for run server
-5) Executable 'npm run build' for generate executable
+5) Execute 'npm run build' for generate executable

 ## Usage